What is Lyme disease?

 Lyme disease is an illness that’s caused by bacteria carried by infected ticks.
 If you’ve been bitten by a tick and show any of the early symptoms of Lyme disease, you should see your doctor.
-Lyme disease is treatable, but it can cause serious health problems if you wait too long to be treated.
-Many people with Lyme disease don’t even know they have it until their symptoms are advanced.
-Understand the signs and symptoms so you can receive treatment as soon as possible.
+Lyme disease is treatable, but it can cause serious health problems if you wait too long get treatment.
+Many people with Lyme disease don’t know they have it until their symptoms are advanced.
+Knowing the signs and symptoms will help you get treatment as early as possible.

-The problem with diagnosing Lyme disease isn’t in the diagnosis itself.
-Your doctor can confirm you’re sick through a physical exam and blood work.
-Instead, identifying Lyme disease can be difficult because people don’t always know that a tick has bitten them.
-Many symptoms of Lyme disease mimic signs of other illnesses, including the flu.
-In addition, the ticks that spread Lyme disease can be small and difficult to spot, even when they’re engorged (full with your blood).
+Lyme disease can be difficult to diagnose for a number of reasons.
+First, people don’t always know that a tick has bitten them.
+They may not seek medical treatment until they develop symptoms.
+What’s more, many symptoms of Lyme disease mimic signs of other illnesses, including the flu.
+Also, the ticks that spread Lyme disease can be small and difficult to spot, even when they’re engorged, or full with your blood.

-According to the Centers for Disease Control and Prevention (CDC), 96 percent of reported Lyme disease cases occur in the Northeast and upper Midwest regions of the United States.
+The CDC reports that 96 percent of Lyme disease cases occur in the Northeast and upper Midwest regions of the United States.
 If you live in one of these regions, you may be at increased risk for infection.

-Perhaps the most well-known symptom of Lyme disease is a rash that looks like a bullseye.
-Scientifically named erythema migrans, this type of rash occurs in 70-80 percent of people infected by a tick bite.
+Perhaps the most well-known symptom of Lyme disease is a rash that looks like a bull’s-eye.
+The scientific name for this rash is erythema migrans.
+It occurs in 70-80 percent of people infected by a tick bite.
 The area directly around the tick bite may be red and raised and look like a normal bug bite.
 The rash often spreads in a circular pattern that’s lighter in the center and darker on the outer ring.
 However, not everyone who gets Lyme disease gets the target-shaped rash.

-Muscle aches, headache, fatigue, and fever are classic signs of early Lyme disease.
 Symptoms can start at any time between three and 30 days after infection.
 The incubation period can also lead to confusion about your symptoms.
-If you don’t remember being bitten, you may think you have the flu and won’t necessarily connect the tick bite and your symptoms.
+If you don’t remember being bitten, you may think you have the flu and you may not connect the tick bite and your symptoms.